IBMTechSales/liberty-enterprise-deployment-labs/1010-Modernize-Runtime-to-Liberty/README.md

 You then learned how to use Transformation Advisors generated deployment accelerators from the migration bundle to configure and run the migrated application in WebSphere Liberty in stand-alone mode on a VM.

+You learned how little disk space WebSphere Liberty requires, when right-sized based on the application needs.

 Transformation Advisor accelerates application migration to Liberty and helps minimize errors and risks while accelerating time to market.